MicrosoftDocs/azure-devops-docs/docs/marketplace/install-extension.md

 - For an "already installed or requested" error, check with your Project Collection Administrator and ask them to assign the extension to you.

 ### Q: Why can't users access extension features?
-A: Users can't access an extension for one of the following reasons:
+A: Users can't access an extension for one of the following reasons.
 - Most extensions require that users have at least Basic access, not Stakeholder.
 For example, you can install the free [Code Search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search), but each user must have at least Basic access to search for code.
 To help your team improve app quality, you can install the free [Test & Feedback extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-exploratorytesting-web).
 You experience different capabilities, based on your access level and whether you work offline or connected to Azure DevOps Services or on-premises Azure DevOps Server.
 For more information, see the extension's description in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/azuredevops), Azure DevOps tab.
 - If you're using an organization and you started a free extension trial, your trial might be expired.
-To check whether your trial expired:
+Check whether your trial expired.
    1. On your organization toolbar, select **Users**.
    2. Go to the extension pane.
    3. Check for an expiration message to find if or when your extension expired.